davewar/github-testing/README.md

 4. save changes on this main branch and then add > commit > push

-**if you did a change and pushed it. if your boss said reverse it afterwards**
+**If you did a change and pushed it. if your boss said reverse it afterwards**

 - use `git revert ee44e82` => `:wq` => `git push` (enter the commit ref you did) and this will revert back to the original status\*\*

-**if you did a change and pushed it. if your boss said reverse it afterwards**
+**If you did a change and pushed it. if your boss said reverse it afterwards**

 - use `git revert HEAD~1` => `:wq` => `git push` (enter the commit ref you did) and this will revert back to the original status\*\*

-**if you dont want to push after commit**
+**If you dont want to push after commit**

 -`git reset head^1` or `git reset head~1` or `git reset src/App.css` (name of file).

-**if you want to restore file before commit.**
+**If you want to restore file before commit.**

 - `git restore src/App.css`

-**if i commited and not pushed a change. if someone else was to add a new file. if I was then to push, I would get error, to say that I have missing changes.
+**If i commited and not pushed a change. if someone else was to add a new file. if I was then to push, I would get error, to say that I have missing changes.
 To fix, I would have to pull the new additions.**

 - `git pull` and then if no issues you would git push

-**if i were working on a branch or main and someone created a new branch with a file I dont have.
-In order to get this file, I would need to fetch it**
+**If i were working on a branch or main and someone created a new branch with a file I dont have.
+In order to get this file, I would need to fetch it.**

 - `git fetch origin`
 - `git checkout nameofnewbranch`